 Update Drivers and Windows

 As we discuss before corrupted outdated device drivers cause different windows errors and BSOD Error is the must one.
-We recommend to update your drivers to the latest version and also make sure your windows have installed latest updates too.
-If you are using latest drivers, then find which drivers are incompatible with your version of windows.
+We recommend to update your drivers to the latest version and also make sure your windows have installed the latest updates too.
+If you are using the latest drivers, then find which drivers are incompatible with your version of windows.
 After that, remove these incompatible drivers.

 - Press Windows + X select device manager,

 - This will display all installed device driver list,

 - Here check if any driver marked with a yellow exclamation mark